Los Angeles Travel Tips, Attractions & More

 - Santa Monica/Culver City.
 While the Eastern neighborhoods of LA cater to the city’s counterculture, the Western areas of Santa Monica and Culver City cater more to the young professionals, with their treasure trove of high-end restaurants, bars, and shops.
 And if you’re coming to LA for celebrity sightings, skip Hollywood and head to these areas instead.

 - Venice Beach.
-Famous of its “artistic” boardwalk lined with shops as well as medical marijuana dispensaries, Venice beach is actually an upper middle class neighborhood that features beautiful quirky homes, even quirkier shops, bars, and restaurants, and a beautiful beach to spend a day in.
+Famous of its “artistic” boardwalk lined with shops, as well as locating a medical marijuana dispensary, Venice beach is actually an upper-middle-class neighborhood that features beautiful quirky homes, even quirkier shops, bars, and restaurants, and a beautiful beach to spend a day in.

 - Calabasas/Encino/Sherman Oaks/Studio City.
 It is worth visitng the southern Valley cities, which lay on the foothills of the canyons and where the famous Ventura Boulevard passes through.
 You will be treated to shops, restaurants, and hiking trailheads.
 While there, head south on Laurel Canyon Boulevard, known for the counterculture and the rock stars that made their home there in the 60s.

 - Palos Verdes.
 It’s a little farther southwest but Palos Verdes has an impressive collection of gorgeous beaches, tidepooling areas, and seaside cliffs.
 If you’re looking for a quiet day at the beach, there’s no other place to be.